fbpx

 On the first floor of the Tarrant County Family Courthouse, you will find the IV-D (pronounced “four D”) courts.
 These IV-D courts are created by statute to handle child support and paternity cases initiated by the Texas AG.

-On the second floor of the Tarrant County Family Courthouse, you’ll find the Family Court Service / Domestic Relations Office.
+The Family Court Service/Domestic Relations Office is on the second floor of the Tarrant County Family Courthouse.
 (Watch the video below to learn more about Family Court Services.)
-They assist with social studies, can assist with visitation, drug testing, and even mediation in some cases.
+They assist with social studies, visitation, drug testing, and even mediation in some cases.
 The child support office is also on the second floor.

 Associate judges handle a variety of matters including temporary orders, enforcements, preliminary matters, and even trials by consent.